Answers to our most frequently asked questions!

 A match is made after a family and a volunteer have been accepted into the program.
 Our staff carefully consider all of the matching needs of each party.
 Then, Bigs and Parent/Guardians are called and told about the other party.
 If the Big and Parent/Guardian approve, a Match Meeting is set up at the Big Brothers Big Sisters office.
 Our staff facilitate time for the Big and Parent/Guardian to get to know each other, the Big and Little also have some one-on-one time.
 If everyone approves, we will move forward with the match.
 If anyone has questions or wants time to think, that is okay, too!

-We encourage low-cost/no-cost activities—it should be able the time that the match gets to spend with each other!
+We encourage low-cost/no-cost activities—it should be about the time that the match gets to spend with each other!
 However, we also know that matches will occasionally want to spend money.
-Each match can decide how they want to arrange to pay for activities: each party can pay for themselves, Bigs can pay for Littles, Bigs and Parent/Guardians can take turns paying, or the match can create a budget for each month!
+Each match can decide how to pay for activities: each party can pay for themselves, Bigs can pay for Littles, Bigs and Parent/Guardians can take turns paying, or the match can create a budget for each month!

 Our agency provides monthly activities throughout the year for our matches to attend at no cost.
-Some of our activities this year are fishing, tennis, pool party, rock climbing, and volunteering at the animal shelter.
+Some of our activities have been fishing, tennis, pool party, rock climbing, and volunteering at the animal shelter.